Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/handy-incremental-parser.md

 from research and academic point of view, but usually are not ready for use in real products.

-The goal of my project is eliminating the lack of such instruments, by providing easy to use library for constructing incremental parsers with a number of handy features that compiler and PL support plugin developers usually need.
+The goal of my project is to eliminate the lack of such instruments, by providing an easy to use library for constructing incremental parsers with a number of handy features that compiler and PL support plugin developers usually need.

 ### Papa Carlo

-I am pleased to introduce you my project
+I am pleased to introduce you to my project,
 [Papa Carlo](/projects/papa-carlo/).
 This is a Scala library to construct recursive descent incremental parsers based on PEG grammar.
 The project is published on [GitHub](https://github.com/Eliah-Lakhin/papa-carlo)